 After the military, Heather became the Vice President of Inland Wholesale Flowers, Inc. A wholesale floral distributor to a large region in Southern California.
 With a background in administration, she worked all aspects of the business to include, HR, purchasing, sales, accounts receivable, accounts payable, managing staff and customer relations.
 During this period she was heavily involved in the International Floral Distributors and coalition of wholesalers around the country working together to achieve greater success.

 In 2011, Heather began working part time with the National Veteran Small Business Coalition, at that time membership was about 35 strong.
 The Coalition was part time, so she continued to work for other companies in the federal space.
 She was the West Coast Administrative Manager for Knight Solutions overseeing administration for eight National Cemetery contracts.
 In 2013, Heather began working with Cotton Medical Group, LLC as a Contract Support Manager.
 A liaison between the manufacturer of a medical device and the VA and DOD facilities.
 Primarily focusing on the West Coast but was involved with over 75 hospitals and medical facilities nationwide.

 By 2016, The National Veteran Small Business Coalition had grown to a place where Heather was offered full time employment.
-Today she is the Administrative Services Manager, where she oversees the administration of the Coalition, which has grown to 500 members strong.
+Today she is the Administrative Officer, where she oversees the administration of the Coalition, which has grown to 500 members strong.

 She is active in the community as a room parent at her daughter’s school as well as a Girl Scout leader to a troop of 12 girls.
 She is an active member of the American Legion, the VFW, MOAA and DAV.